WordPress Caching: How to Setup and Clear Your WordPress Cache

 4. Clear CDN Cache

-If you're using a Content Delivery Network (CDN) like Cloudflare to speed up your website, you'll need to clear its cache too.
-Log into your Cloudflare account, select your website, head over to the Caching tab, and click on 'Purge Everything'.
-This action ensures that the CDN serves the most recent version of your site to visitors.
+If you're using a CDN (Content Delivery Network) like Cloudflare to speed up your website, you'll need to clear its cache too.
+Log in to your Cloudflare account, select your website, head over to the Caching tab, and click on 'Purge Everything'.
+This action ensures that the CDN serves visitors the most recent version of your site.

 5. Clear Cache Manually